elinor-code/Eldoria-bot/PRIVACY_POLICY.md

 **1.2** This Policy should be read in conjunction with the Eldoria Terms of Service ("Agreement").
 By using the Service, you acknowledge that you have read and understood this Policy.

 **1.3** The Developer is committed to protecting your privacy and handling your data in an open, transparent, and responsible manner.
-This Policy explains your rights and choices regarding your personal information and how we protect it.
+This Policy explains your rights and choices regarding your personal information and how we safeguard it.

 **1.4** If you do not agree with the practices described in this Policy, you should not use the Service.